wp-plugins/paypal-pay-buy-donation-and-cart-buttons-shortcode/readme.txt

 - **Select language of your button.** Supports 17 widely used languages
 - **Both Admin generated amount (based on quantity) and user filled amount payments**

+Plugin also adds a [paypal_view_cart_link] shortcode to be used to create view cart buttons.

 Possible usage of the plugin are as follows

     Pay Now Button: [paypal_button type="paynow" amount="100"]